audiobookshelf/audiobookshelf-api-docs/source/includes/_authors.md

 --------- | ---- | -----------
 `author` | [Author](#author) Object | The updated author.
 `merged` | Boolean | Will only exist and be `true` if the author was merged with another author.
 `updated` | Boolean | Whether the author was updated normally.
-Will only exist if the author was not merged.
+This will only exist if the author is not merged.

 ## Match an Author